Kjacob10/AWS-Certified-Cloud-Practitioner-Notes/practice-exam/practice-exam-4.md

 12. Which of the following are use cases for Amazon S3?
 (Choose TWO)
     - A. Hosting static websites.
-    - B. Hosting websites that require sustained high CPU utilization.
+    - B. Hosting websites that require sustained high CPU utilization. (require compute like ec2)
-    - C. Cost-effective database and log storage.
+    - C. Cost-effective database and log storage.(s3 insnt database)
     - D. A media store for the CloudFront service.
-    - E. Processing data streams at any scale.
+    - E. Processing data streams at any scale. (amazon kinesis)

     <details markdown=1><summary markdown='span'>Answer</summary>
       Correct answer: A, D